 David has enjoyed a private practice of individual psychotherapy and couples therapy in San Francisco for 40 years.
 He is a clinical professor in departments of medicine and psychiatry at the University of California, San Francisco Medical Center, where he consults with spiritual care services and outpatient palliative care staff.
 His work with trauma is informed by advanced training in EMDR and he is a Somatic Experiencing Practitioner®.

 Ryuko Laura Burges

-Laura Burges, a lay entrusted Buddhist teacher in the Soto Zen tradition, lectures and leads retreats at different practice centers in Northern California.
-A teacher of children for 30 years, she trains other teachers to bring mindfulness practice into the elementary classroom.
-Her work has been featured on PBS in the documentary The Digital Divide and in the book Teach Our Children Well.
-Laura co-founded the Sangha in Recovery program at San Francisco Zen Center.
-She is the abiding teacher at the Lenox House meditation group in Oakland.
+Ryuko Laura Burges, a lay entrusted dharma teacher in the Soto Zen tradition, lectures and leads retreats at different practice places in Northern California.
+Her writing has appeared in Buddhadharma Magazine and The Best of the Windbell.
+Her plays about women in American history have been used in classrooms, women's groups, and prisons nationally.
+Laura co-founded the Sangha in Recovery Program at the San Francisco Zen Center and is the abiding teacher at the Lenox House meditation group in Oakland.

 Fugan Eugene Bush, D.D.

-Fugan Eugene Bush, DD, began formal practice in 1982 and received Dharma transmission from Katherine Thanas in 2010.
-Gene currently serves as the Administrator of Santa Cruz Zen Center.
-He also teaches the traditional practice of sewing Buddha’s Robe (rakusu and okesa).
-His paid work is as teacher in a public alternative high school in Santa Cruz, California.
+Fugan Eugene Bush, D.D., began formal Zen practice in 1982 and received Dharma transmission from Katherine Thanas in 2010.
+Gene serves as one of the Practice Leaders of Santa Cruz Zen Center.
+He teaches the traditional practice of sewing Buddha’s Robe.
 He is most interested in the ways in which formal practice trains us for everyday life.